onosproject/onos-lib-go/pkg/asn1/aper/README.md

     * Value field is represented with `[]byte`
     * Len field is represented with `uint32`
 * Fixed `BitString` encoding and decoding brought by `[]byte` representation specificity
+* Fixed encoding and decoding for `BitString` when they have an extension flag
 * Fixed `Integer` encoding, now it can encode negative values as well
 * logrus has been replaced by own logging
 * Errors are generated through our own package